apache/spark/docs/cluster-overview.md

 # Cluster Manager Types

-The system currently supports three cluster managers:
+The system currently supports four cluster managers:

 * [Standalone](spark-standalone.html) -- a simple cluster manager included with Spark that makes it easy to set up a cluster.
 * [Apache Mesos](running-on-mesos.html) -- a general cluster manager that can also run Hadoop MapReduce and service applications.
 * [Hadoop YARN](running-on-yarn.html) -- the resource manager in Hadoop 2.
+* [Nomad](running-on-nomad.html) -- a general cluster manager that integrates with Consul.
 * [Kubernetes (experimental)](https://github.com/apache-spark-on-k8s/spark) -- In addition to the above,
 there is experimental support for Kubernetes.
 Kubernetes is an open-source platform for providing container-centric infrastructure.
 Kubernetes support is being actively developed in an [apache-spark-on-k8s](https://github.com/apache-spark-on-k8s/) Github organization.
 For documentation, refer to that project's README.

 # Submitting Applications